 Every year, the Auburn Gymnastics Team hosts a "Pink Out" meet.
 We partner with them and pass out fact cards and pink ribbons to help spread Breast Cancer Awareness and Education!

 Play4Kay Women’s Basketball Game

 Kay Yow was a former North Carolina State University head women’s basketball coach who was first diagnosed with breast cancer in 1987 and passed away in 2009 after facing her third battle with the disease.
 The Kay Yow Cancer Fund partnered with Women’s Basketball Coaches Association and created a basketball game in her honor.
 Many schools celebrate her life in this way and this year, Auburn University’s Women’s Basketball team took part and we were invited to attend to help spread the word on breast cancer education and awareness.

-Pink Lemonade for a Cure
+Cookout for a Cure